adam-binks/compiler/README.md

 # Oreo compiler
-A compiler for the toy language Oreo, written in Python
+A compiler for the toy language Oreo, written from the ground up in Python

 Process and features: